Here’s a step-by-step process shedding light on the topic, “how to start a janitorial business in California” –

 Next off, you’ll need to acquire an Employment Identification Number (EIN).

-The licenses and permits you require to successfully run your California-based janitorial business vary in accordance with the counties or cities your business is based in.
+The licenses and permits you require to successfully run your California-based janitorial business vary in accordance with the counties or cities your business is based.

 Simply visit CalGold, a website run by the California Governor’s Office of Business and Economic Development, to assist you with the legal requirements.